Boesemans Rainbowfish (Melanotaenia Boesemani) Species Profile & Care Guide

 |GH||10 - 20|

-Origins of the Boesemans Rainbowfish
+Natural Habitat of the Boesemans Rainbowfish

 Boeseman's rainbowfish are found in the mountainous region of Vogelkop Peninsula of western New Guinea, West Papua and Indonesia in Asia where they inhabit the clear or swampy shallow, hard, alkaline waters of Aitinjo, Hain and Ayamaru lakes that are densely vegetated.